Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Extending_Profinity/Custom_Components/Dashboards/index.md

 This ensures that your dashboard configurations are always valid and will work correctly when deployed.

 ## Viewing Dashboard Source

+All the dashboards in Profinity are built this dashboard system, sometimes the best way to learn is to use our examples as a basis.
+To enable that you can access the source YAML definition of any existing dashboard.

 To inspect the YAML source of an existing dashboard, add the `source` parameter to the component URL: